QMCPACK/qmcpack/docs/analyzing.rst

 capabilities of ``qdens``.

 To use ``qdens``, Nexus must be installed along with NumPy and H5Py.
 A short list of example use cases are covered in the next section.
+When ``-i`` is provided, qdens obtains each density estimator's grid and sampling geometry from the QMCPACK input section that produced the ``sNNN`` output file.
+This input metadata is authoritative: matching ``--grid``, ``--density_cell``, and ``--density_corner`` options are ignored with a warning.
+Without matching input metadata, these options retain their legacy role as fallback metadata for a single unambiguous density group.

+The grid dimensions must describe the stored HDF5 data exactly; qdens checks that their product equals the number of stored bins.  ``--reblock`` performs statistical block coarsening only.  qdens does not resample a spatial density grid.
+The fallback ``--density_cell`` and ``--density_corner`` options set the geometry written to output files but do not move or resample the stored density values, so they should describe the data's actual sampling geometry.
+CHGCAR output is available only when the density sampling cell is the simulation cell with a zero corner; use XSF for a subcell or shifted density.

 Current input flags are:

 .. code-block::